mothur/mothur.github.io/_wiki/mothur_v.1.29.0.md

     species for sharedsobs.
 -   [trim.seqs](trim.seqs) &&
-    [trim.flows](trim.flows) - you can set a barcode or primer name to \"ignore\", and mothur will disregard sequences that belong to that group.
+    [trim.flows](trim.flows) - you can set a barcode or primer name to "ignore", and mothur will disregard sequences that belong to that group.
 -   [chimera.slayer](chimera.slayer) and
     [chimera.perseus](chimera.perseus) - added dereplicate